scramjetorg/framework-js/README.md

 npm run test:unit[:w]
 ```

 Runs all unit tests (`test/unit` directory).
 It runs `build` internally so it doesn't have to be run manually.
 When run with `:w` it will watch for changes, rebuild and rerun test automatically.
-To run unit tests wihtout rebuilding the project use `npm run test:run:unit`.
+To run unit tests without rebuilding the project use `npm run test:run:unit`.

 ```bash
 npm run test:unit:d -- build/test/.../test.js [--host ...] [--port ...]